| Beyond

 using a directional antenna or a least rotating your receiver may be

 necessary to receive one of these signals and null the others.
+The process of nulling a signal can be

 important when you are trying to receive another.
 Say you are trying to